zelix-lang/Zelix/STYLE_GUIDE.md

    -----------------------------------------------------
    Copyright (c) 2025 (Your Name) & All Fluent Contributors This program comes with ABSOLUTELY NO WARRANTY.
-   For details type `fluent -l`.
-This is free software, and you are welcome to redistribute it under certain conditions; type `fluent -l -f` for details.
+   For details type `fluent l`.
+This is free software, and you are welcome to redistribute it under certain conditions; type `fluent l -f` for details.
 */
 ```